SATURN RING CROSSINGS

 north, south, and so on from the one crossing to the next.
 A south

-is hidden.
-The rings ar slowly collapsing so that by summer 2005 they
+Saturn's sphere is hidden.
+The rings were then slowly collapsing so

-will slide off the of the planet's north polar region/ There is
+that by summer 2005 they slideh off the of the planet's north polar

-Saturn after bing hidden for several years.
+region.
+Catching sight of the pole after bing hidden for several years

 The rings are aligned with Saturn's equator.
 Their latitude on